Dablclub/etherstart/module-3/5-write-erc20-transfer.md

 Last lesson, we used the ABI for our custom ERC-20 token smart contract, BOOTCAMP.

-Remember, iff you’ve cloned the repository, you can find the ABI in `src/lib/contracts/BootcampTokenABI.ts`.
+Remember, if you’ve cloned the repository, you can find the ABI in `src/lib/contracts/BootcampTokenABI.ts`.

-You can also copy and paste it from [our Github repository](https://github.com/angelmc32/react-to-web3-bootcamp/blob/main/next-app/src/lib/contracts/BootcampTokenABI.ts)
+You can also copy and paste it from [our Github repository](https://github.com/dablclub/etherstart/blob/main/next-app/src/lib/contracts/BootcampTokenABI.ts)

 Reviewing last lesson's code for the smart contract, and knowing that it's compliant with the ERC-20 token standard, we could try to mint some tokens by calling the mint function, which is part of the ERC-20 standard.
 However, if you know a little bit about Solidity, you could see in our contract that only the smart contract’s owner can call the mint function.